AdrianaCJB/databricks_3.0_notes/README.md

 - Jobs: In general, there should be one Spark job for one action.
 Actions always return results.
 Each job breaks down into a series of stages, the number of which depends on how many shuffle operations need to take place.

+**Note: During interactive sessions with Spark shells, the driver converts the Spark application into one or more Spark jobs.
+It then transforms each job into a
+`DAG`.
+This, in essence, is Spark’s execution plan, where each node within a DAG could be a single or multiple Spark stages.**

 - Stages: Each job gets divided into smaller sets of tasks called stages that depend on each other.
 A stage represent groups of tasks that can be executed together to compute the same operation on multiple machines.

 - Tasks: A task is just a single unit of work or execution that applied to a unit of data (the partition).
 Each task corresponds to a combination of blocks of data and a set of transformations that will run on a single executor.
 If there is one big partition in our dataset, we will have one task.
 If there are 1,000 little partitions, we will have 1,000 tasks that can be executed in parallel.